WRITING STYLE: 3.5/5

 If there is any better novel written on board examinations and the kind of effect they have on kids, then I request one and all that please do let me know, because I have surely never across a better one.

 Shail Abhyankar is a seventeen something schoolboy, who has only one goal in life, that to become a world-class footballer and it is this dream which keeps him from preparing ardently for his upcoming board examinations.

 In between this, are the episodes about co-footballer and close friend Aaron, girlfriend Shruti and many other small characters, each of whom is important in its own way and is a pleasure to read about.

 The writing style is simply the best part of the book and the way the story is crafted and flawlessly made to time travel between Shail’s now and Glady’s and Sushil’s then is indeed the mark of sheer brilliance.

-In the end, I would rate this book a three and a half stars out of five and would recommend it all my readers who are looking for something different and more meaningful than the regular 200 odd pages novels which are flooding the market these days.
+In the end, I would rate Beyond School a three and a half stars out of five and would recommend it all my readers who are looking for something different and more meaningful than the regular 200-odd-pages novels which are flooding the market these days.